SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ## Informal recruitments

 During recruitments, a lot of recruits show up with their friends.
-Encourage the friends to stay.
+Sometimes these friends are unsure if they're even allowed.
+Encourage these friends to stay and watch/participate as a swing(if they don't want to join the club)/chill.
 People have fun engaging in an activity like debating, alongside or against their friends.
 Friends often egg each other on to come to Debsoc too.
 A major reason people find it difficult to come to sessions after classes is if they'd rather spend that time with their friend, and bringing the friend along solves that issue.

 Spectating should be counted as interest even for regular recruitments, because people are investing their time and exercising their debate muscle.
 Heck, even walking down to the basement is an indicator of interest.
-Every year there are people initially anxious about speaking in front of strangers. **Let them know** that spectating is an option, instead of them having to build up the courage to ask you if they can spectate.
+Every year there are people initially anxious about speaking in front of strangers. **Let them know** that spectating is an option, instead of putting the responsibility on them to build up the courage to ask you if they can spectate.
 A lot of spectators do get converted into debaters, and these people would have been missed out on if they only had the option to debate or not.

 Informal recruitments, also known as lateral entry, is the entry of people into the debate society even after official recruitments have concluded.
 With round 1, round 2, round 3, and usually the exams of seniors almost immediately after that, recruitments usually conclude right at the end of the shared odd semester semester (the portion that's shared between seniors and the first sem of juniors).